Nikola2122/Terra-Menu/README.md

 # React Menu App

-A simple and responsive **React-based Menu Application**, designed for filtering dishes by categories and providing an elegant UI experience.
+A simple and responsive **React-based Menu Application**, designed for filtering dishes by categories, providing an elegant UI experience and more.

 **Live:** https://terra-menu.netlify.app/